 She hugged him.
 He was one of the few who still hung out with her—they were marked by Harry's friendship—and she liked that he defied the Carrows every now-and-then as she did.

 "Happy Christmas, Ginny.
 Tell your family I said hi."
 Then he disappeared in a sickly plume of green smoke.

 Taking a handful of Floo powder herself, she called out to her home and felt relief for the first time in months when her mother enveloped her in her arms.

-Ginny held her mother like she'd never see her again, either.
+Ginny held her mother as though she'd never see her again, either.
 "I'm glad you are, too."
 She broke free and looked around; the Burrow was as disheveled as ever.
-"Where's Daddy?"
+"Where's Dad?"